mcclowes/CG_Summative/README.md

 ### Limitations
 + The shaders do not including capablity for dealing with shadows so although the lighting appears somewhat convincing, it is not infact realistic.
 + The current skybox is also poor and could be improved upon.
 + Including 3D objects (e.g. .OBJ files) would be great, but having little experience with 3D modelling/ texturing packages and not wanting to take 3D assets from online, this seemed impractical.
+This would have made the code more efficient and increased rendering speeds, though the scene is not complex enough to suffer notable lag issues.

 ### Resources
 + [WebGL Textbook ](https://sites.google.com/site/webglbook/)